 Concentration and Focussing for Adolescents

 This can be a very challenging task for players who have so much going on in their physiological and psychological development.
-It’s important to be aware of, and allow players to move into being at the field or training location from the environment that they are arriving from.
+It is important to be aware of, and allow players to move into being at the field or training location from the environment that they are arriving from.
 Give them lots of opportunities to refine these skills and to experiment with different strategies.
 Make the activities challenging yet achievable with room for variations.
-If done well, learning concentration and focussing skills will become easy to put into practice during games and they will become useful in their daily lives as well.
+If done well, learning concentration and focusing skills will become easy to put into practice during games and they will become useful in their daily lives as well.

 Concentration and Focus for Adults

 As adults, we have many experiences and have maybe even tried different concentration strategies.
-Our ability to focus has been established already and is easier to put into action when needed.
-It’s not easy though, when we add anxiety or stress, or if something else is going on in our lives that has nothing to do with softball.
+Our ability to focus has possibly been established already and is easier to put into action when needed.
+It is not easy though, when we add anxiety or stress, or if something else is going on in our lives that has nothing to do with softball.
 This is when it’s good to have skills that allow you to re-focus from the day back onto the field and performing well.